 This 1998 romantic drama features Sandra Bullock and Harry Connick Jr. in the standard girl-hates-boy, girl-gets-to-know-boy-better, girl-loves-boy formula.
 This movie made audiences laugh, cry, and feel irate with themselves for absolutely loving it.

 Sandra Bullock: "...beginnings are scary, endings are usually sad, but it's the middle that counts the most.
 Try to remember that when you find yourself at a new beginning.
 Just give hope a chance to float up."

-Until this movie was released in 2010, no one really knew Gwyneth Paltrow could sing.
-Some still aren’t convinced.
-Paltrow plays a recovering alcoholic country star who is battling her own demons to become “country strong.”
-It’s a tear jerker and super cheesy, but it’s absolutely impossible to turn off.
+Until this movie was released in 2010, no one really knew movie star Gwyneth Paltrow could sing.
+Some still aren't convinced.
+Paltrow plays a recovering alcoholic country star who is battling her own demons to become "country strong" with Tim McGraw starring as her manager/husband.
+It's a tear-jerker and super cheesy, but it's absolutely impossible to turn off.

 Tim McGraw to Gwyneth Paltrow while the two are in bed: "The first time I heard you sing...
 I thought that it must be what angels sound like.
 Thought I'd died and gone to heaven."